nearform-actions/github-action-check-linked-issues/README.md

         id: check-linked-issues
         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}
+          exclude-branches: "release/**, dependabot/**"
       # OPTIONAL: Use the output from the `check-linked-issues` step
       - name: Get the output
         run: echo "How many linked issues? ${{ steps.check-linked-issues.outputs.linked_issues_count }}"
 ```

-When the action cannot find any linked issues it will throw an error explaining the reason.
+When the action cannot find any linked issues it will fail explaining the reason.